jhfnetboy/Arcadia-Business/README.md

 **basic**: Initial version of the business coupon system, it is a basic authentication system, you can use it as a basic authentication system to develop your own application.

-**simple-auth**:Basic Authentication System using NextAuthjs, you can use it as a basic authentication system to develop your own application.
+**nextauth**:Basic Authentication System using NextAuthjs, you can use it as a basic authentication system to develop your own application.

 ## Business Coupon System